CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It is a method that copies data from a file into the table.

-- It is a driver that enables access from PHP to MS SQL server.

-- It is a driver that enables access from PHP to MySQL databases.

-- It is a driver that enables access from PHP to PostgreSQL databases.

 - It is a method that copies data from the database table into PHP array.

+- It is a driver of `PHP Data Objects Interface` that allows access from PHP to MS SQL server.

+- It is a driver of `PHP Data Objects Interface` that allows access from PHP to MySQL databases.

+- It is a driver of `PHP Data Objects Interface` interface that allows access from PHP to PostgreSQL databases.

 /// type=MS, answer=[1,2,3,4]

-Which of the following are elements of `PDO_PGSQL Data Source Name (DSN)`?
+Which of the following are `PDO_PGSQL Data Source Name (DSN)` parameters?

 - `host`